An explanation of Mondrian's oeuvre by Michael Sciam

 Composition with Blue and Yellow, 1932, Oil on Canvas, cm.
 55,5 x 55,3

-This interaction between infinite space and finite space generates the relations and proportions that work together with the weight of the colors toward a dynamic balancing of the whole.
-On observing these works, we are faced with a space that lasts and is already different a moment later.
+The interaction between infinite space (the endless line) and finite space (the various relationships established between the lines) generates the proportions that work together with the weight of the colors toward a dynamic balancing of the whole.

 A slice of definite space (the closed square) coexists with slices of indefinite space which may change a moment later.
-The painter appears to have wished to express a variety of possible unitary syntheses before or after they reach full balance, that is, to open and multiply unity to the unforeseeable.
+The painter appears to have wished to express a variety of possible unitary syntheses before or after they reach full balance, that is, to open and multiply the one to the many, the certain to the unforeseeable.

 Multiplying unity